-Whether your spend three minutes or three hours carving your Halloween pumpkin, wouldn't it be nice if it lasted longer before melting into a puddle of mold on your porch?
+Whether you spend three minutes or three hours creating your Halloween pumpkin, wouldn't it be nice if it lasted longer?

-In the battle to preserve your Halloween pumpkins, you're fighting both mold and dehydration.
-Here's how to prevent them from ruining your creations:
+In the battle to preserve your Halloween pumpkin, you're fighting both mold and dehydration.
+Here's how to prevent them from ruining your creation.

-Clean.
-The best way to clean your pumpkin after carving is to use bleach.
+The best way to clean your pumpkin after carving is to use a little bleach.
 Bleach kills mold and will prevent it from attacking your pumpkin.
 You can either completely submerge your carved pumpkin into a solution of three tablespoons bleach to three gallons water, or you can use a spray bottle filled with water and a small amount of bleach to treat the carved areas.
 Let the pumpkin air dry after bleaching.
-Interestingly, in an experiment posted on My Science Project, the bleach-treated pumpkin showed only minimal decay even 10 days post-carving.

-Lubricate.
-Unless you want your pumpkin to look like a shrunken head, you will also need to apply a water-repellent lubricant to the cut areas to keep them from drying out.
-Petroleum jelly, vegetable oil and even WD-40 work wonders to keep the moisture in and keep your pumpkin looking good.
+Unless you want your pumpkin to look like a shrunken head, you may also need to apply a water-repellent lubricant to the cut areas to keep them from drying out.
+Petroleum jelly or vegetable oil will help keep the moisture in and keep your pumpkin looking good.

-Want to preserve an uncarved pumpkin?
-Try shining it with floor wax to keep it looking fresh.
+If you need to preserve an uncarved pumpkin, try shining it with one of those ingredients to keep it looking fresh.

-But a word to the wise: If you plan to eat your pumpkin after carving, skip the bleach and use a natural lubricant — like veggie oil or olive oil — instead.
-Carve the pumpkin close to Halloween so that it won't sit out for too long.
-And carve away any spots that look moldy before you add it to your recipes.
+But a word to the wise: If you plan to eat your pumpkin after carving, refer to the first point, readjust your carving timing and skip all of these options.
+Carve the pumpkin close to Halloween so that it won't sit out for so long, and if you plan to roast the seeds or any of the flesh, carve away any spots that look moldy before you start to cook.